 Wayne is delighted to serve the residents of Wellington East ward and will look forward to getting to know them and become a familiar approachable face around Wellington.

-James has lived in Wellington for over 35 years and attended Court Fields until 1981 before doing ‘A’ levels at Somerset College then an Open University Computing degree.
-He presently works for the NHS at Musgrove Park Hospital.
+James has lived in Wellington for over 40 years and attended Court Fields until 1981 before doing ‘A’ levels at Somerset College then an Open University Computing degree.
+He presently works for Somerset NHS Foundation Trust.

 Music is a big part of James’ life particularly because he plays guitar in local band Best Kept Secret.
 He finds that learning songs, spending time with his fellow band members and performing for others is a very fulfilling pastime.

-James feels honoured to be elected for a second term as a member of Wellington Town Council as being involved in the town as a member of the council is rewarding and very interesting.
+James feels honoured to be a member of Wellington Town Council as being involved in the town as a member of the council is rewarding and very interesting.
 Since being elected he has learned a great deal about Wellington and the challenges it faces.
 Now more than even before, James feels that we must all work together for the benefit of the town to make sure we meet those challenges.

 He would recommend being a local councillor to anyone who wants to get involved and make a difference for the future of Wellington.